AnchitPandey/Stock-Market-Flask-App/README.md

 # Stock-Market-Flask-App
 My curriculum project in which I use Flask as backend to display stock details, charts and latest news of the company input by the user.
-This was a basic project to be done with a static web page (no Bootstrap).
+This was a basic project to be done with a static web page (not responsive).
 The main concept I utilized is sending GET request from Flask to external APIs like Tiingo, NewsAPI and HighStock API to display the stock details of the organization.

 ## Different Views